csalvador58/verifiable-credential-zk-health-record/README.md

 Open in browser, [localhost:3000](http://localhost:3000), enjoy!

 ---
+## Future Roadmap
+- Revise or replace zk proof system as needed pending revisions from zk protocols.
+- Add in all available FHIR resource types for increased compatibility and testing.
+- Build out messaging using a Web3 protocol.
+- Build or integrate medical billing feature targeting ICD-10-CM and/or Current Procedural Terminology (CPT).
+- Add/Revise DID methods.

+---
 ### Known Issues
 - Encountered random userOp issues during the Biconomy Paymaster setup preventing the NFT Mint to fail.
 RPC was updated to Alchemy to try and remedy.
 If issue occurs, just try again after a few minutes and it seemed to work for me.
 ---
 ### Other Misc: From Design Thinking Onyx Hackathon Workshop